-If you've had a heart attack, there are several key questions that you should ask your cardiologist and care team during your next visit.
-Below is a list of these questions to consider asking about your condition.
+If you've had a heart attack, there are several key questions that you should ask your health care team during your next visit.
+Below is a list of these questions to consider asking.

 Print them out or write them down and bring them with you to your next health visit.